Skip to main content

 • Santo Tomas Elementary School (Sepecue)

 Students will work together as a team throughout their time in Costa Rica.
-Students will not be placed in individual assignments; instead, they will use their skills and experience to organize and implement various service projects as a team.
+Students will not be placed in individual assignments; instead, they will use their skills and experience to organize and implement various service projects as a team or in small groups.
 There will be numerous opportunities for students to hone their leadership skills and to take point on various aspects of the program.

 Program Requirements